1922 United States Senate election in Virginia

 The 1922 United States Senate election in Virginia was held on November 7, 1922.
 Incumbent Senator Claude A. Swanson was re-elected to a third term after defeating Republican J. W. McGavock.
-Swanson and fellow Senator Carter Glass were the first U.S. Senators to be elected by popular vote (Swanson ran unopposed in 1916) following the passage of the 17th Amendment.
+Swanson and fellow Senator Carter Glass were the first U.S. Senators to be elected by popular vote (Swanson ran unopposed in 1916) following the passage of the Seventeenth Amendment.